stephenlepisto/designpatternexamples/docs/observer.md

 # Observer Pattern {#observer_pattern}

+@image html observer_diagram.png "Diagram of the Observer pattern"

 The Observer pattern is used when one or more entities need to be told about a change in state of another entity (typically known as the Subject) and those entities, upon notification, pull data from the Subject to